MU HOME

 Books on Microtonality: Mein Blick auf Ligeti, Partch & Compagnons.
 Gesammelte Aufsätze, Vorträge und Interviews, 424 Seiten, BoD Norderstedt 2017, ISBN 978-3-7431-6663-9 (also a Kindle download version) • 1001 Microtones (together with Sarvenaz Safari), Neumünster 2014 ISBN 978-3- 95675-003-8 • Mikrotöne und mehr - Auf György Ligetis Hamburger Pfaden, ed.
 Manfred Stahnke, Hamburg 2005, ISBN 3-932696-62-X Portrait: • Just in Tone & Time, Assoziationen an Manfred Stahnke, ed.
 Benjamin Helmer & Georg Hajdu, engl. / deutsch, Neumünster 2017, ISBN-10: 3956750209

-Michael Vick – technology
+Michael Vick – technology/multi-instrumental

-For his work with fretless guitars & tuning systems, MaV has been featured in books, magazines & on the internet, as well as; on television and radio, and for over 10 years he has taught a course of his own creation at Furman University called Tuning Systems & the Aural Experience.
-Through his work w/ FU & the AFMM; Michael was instrumental in bringing Johnny Reinhard’s revered microtonal/tuning systems archive to Furman’s Special Collections.
-Vick has personally released over 15 CDs & can also be heard on the CD compilations: World's Fretless Guitarists: Village Of The Unfretted (w/ Ron Thal/Bumblefoot, David Fiuczynski/Fuze, Ned Evett & Elliot Sharp/E#), Artists For Charity: Guitarists 4 The Kids (w/ Robert Fripp, Steve Lukather, Mattias IA Eklundh & Pierre Bensusan,) and Unplugged & Unfretted: A Collection Of The World's Acoustic Fretless Guitarists (w/ Neil Haverstick, Kevin Kastning, Cenk Erdogan & Edward Powell).
-MaV has also released music w/ eclectic-bassist MonoNeon, & he has been featured on various label compilations including Spectropol Records & ClassWarKaraoke at the FreeMusicArchive.
-His newest full-length out is called UnDocumented, UnProvoked, UnProtected, & his most recent single Brinicles Above will drop in early 2025.
+Vick has released over 20 CDs & numerous recordings on his label SoundAsMusic & can be heard on the compilations: World's Fretless Guitarists: Village Of The Unfretted (w/ Ron Thal/Bumblefoot, David Fiuczynski/Fuze, Ned Evett & Elliot Sharp/E#), Artists For Charity: Guitarists 4 The Kids (w/ Robert Fripp, Steve Lukather, Mattias IA Eklundh & Pierre Bensusan,) and Unplugged & Unfretted: A Collection Of The World's Acoustic Fretless Guitarists (w/ Neil Haverstick, Kevin Kastning, Cenk Erdogan & Edward Powell).
+MaV has also released music w/ eclectic-Memphis-bassist MonoNeon, & he has been featured on various label compilations including Spectropol Records, Unfretted Records & ClassWarKaraoke at the FreeMusicArchive etc. Michael has numerous full-length releases & singles out on all major global services for music as -

 Johnny Reinhard – classical/interstylistic